 Elevation

 Elevation can help with 3D visualizations by creating relief in your 3D scene.
 Elevation surfaces define height values across the extent of a map or scene.
 Other layers are usually draped on top of the elevation.
 In most cases, data for an elevation layer comes from an elevation service.
-Currently, only single tiled elevation layer is supported in the LERC format.
+Currently, tiled elevation layers are supported in the LERC format.

-The following types of source URL can be used to add an elevation layer and create relief in your ArcGIS Map:
+The following types of source URLs can be used to add an elevation layer and create relief in your ArcGIS Map:

 - Item page URL